 Tobile Khawula, a master’s student and Dr Sarah George, a lecturer and researcher in the Centre

-The research and training of postgraduate students will provide a knowledge base and a core of local expertise in the science that underpins manufacture.
-“By emphasising technical innovation in our student training, and interacting with local industries, we will develop skills in innovative manufacturing and production,” said Professor Rob Knutsen, Director of the Centre for Materials Engineering.
+The research and training of postgraduate students provides a knowledge base and a core of local expertise in the science that underpins manufacture.
+“By emphasising technical innovation in our student training, and interacting with local industries, we develop skills in innovative manufacturing and production,” said Professor Rob Knutsen, Director of the Centre for Materials Engineering.

-It will provide opportunities for collaboration with the local metals-producing industries that have not been possible before owing to the limitations of existing equipment in South Africa.
+It provides opportunities for collaboration with the local metals-producing industries that have not been possible before owing to the limitations of existing equipment in South Africa.
 Examples include deformation and recrystallization texture studies on stainless steels and aluminium, which are critical for developing and producing competitive commodity products.

-"The research that will be possible with the use of the Gleeble 3800 will directly impact on the competitiveness and growth of the existing local metals-producing industries," said Professor Knutsen.
+"The research that is possible with the use of the Gleeble 3800 directly impacts on the competitiveness and growth of the existing local metals-producing industries," said Professor Knutsen.

 Furthermore, a new research thrust in the deformation processing of titanium alloys has been initiated to foster the development of a titanium metal producing industry in South Africa that will create additional opportunities for employment and economic growth.
 This activity is sponsored by DST through the national Titanium Centre of Competence.